eliezerRevach/hand-gesture-project/README.md

 createDataForLeap.py- simply record leap motion data , put it in folders by class

 randomSplit.py- split to train and test a folder full of csv data with classes , for future deep learning and model testing

+learning_EMG folder contain the learning model on the emg data , version 5 is the last, the model that was used for the final result was personal_Net